havok2063/introtoflask/README.md

     % sudo pip install Flask-JSGlue

-Follow along with the code and the IntroToFlask(introtoflask.pdf) slides.
+Follow along with the code and the [IntroToFlask](introtoflask.pdf) slides.

 A Simple Example
 ----------------